QambarOfficial/HTML-in-Gmail-python-/README.md

 ### **How to Use**

+1. **Visit This Site to Use the Tool**: "https://qambarofficial.github.io/divsinmail/"
 1. **Enter Name**: Upload the CSV file containing names of employes/clients.
 2. **Select Template(s)**: Choose either:
    - **Invoice Only**